mirseo/JSilicon/docs/v0.2/JSilicon-0.2.md

 ## Vision
 JSilicon is not just a chip - it's a story of building silicon under constraints.

-This first version (v0.1) was created entirely during mandatory military service in South Korea, demonstrating that hardware innovation is possible even in the most limited environments.
-Future versions will expand JSilicon into a more capable CPU core with instruction memory, register files, and possibly RISC-like capabilities.
+This first version was created entirely during mandatory military service in South Korea, demonstrating that hardware innovation is possible even in the most limited environments.
+Future versions will expand JSilicon into a more capable CPU core RISC-like capabilities.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/license/mit/).

-## Author
+## Author Message
+Hello, I'm JunHyeok Seo, currently serving my mandatory military service here in the Republic of Korea.

+The reason I created the JSilicon project was to prove that even time spent in the military can be meaningful.
+And I will see it through.
+Even when there seems to be no path forward, I will find a way, just as I always have.

+You can create something like this even with a low-spec computer or on a device that lags and crashes when you open just one or two browser tabs.
+Do not give up.
+Just as I managed to build this chip, you can achieve it too.

 [mirseo](https://github.com/mirseo)

 Copyright 2025.
 JunHyeok Seo (mirseo).
 All rights reserved.